List, View, and Find Hard Disk Names in Linux

 /dev/xvda Xen virtual machine uses this disk type.

 /dev/nvme0n1 It uses the label nvme0n for NVM Express (NVMe) interfaces.
-NVMe is a server-grade method to address advanced SSD devices.
+NVMe is a server-grade method that addresses advanced SSD devices.

 A system can have multiple disks.
 Linux assigns an identification letter to each disk.
 It uses alphabet letters in ascending order as identification letters.
-For example, it uses the letter a for the first detected disk.
-For the second detected disk, it uses the letter b.
-For the third detected disk, it uses the letter c, and so on for all subsequent disks.
+For example, it uses the letter a for the first detected disk, the letter b for the second detected, the letter c for the third detected disk, and so on for all subsequent disks.

 You can install as many disks as your system supports.
 You can have up to /dev/sdz and even beyond.
 After /dev/sdz, Linux continues creating devices with names like /dev/sdaa and /dev/sdab.

 The only exception to this convention is the NVM Express (NVMe) interface.
-For it, Linux uses numbers instead of letters to identify disks.
+Linux uses numbers instead of letters to identify disks.
 For the first disk, it uses 0n.
-For the second disk, it uses 1n, and so on.
+The second disk uses 1n, and so on.

 Listing / viewing / finding disk names